hammadrauf/Containerfile-jupyter-notebook/README.md

     podman run -p 8888:8888 -v <local-notebooks-dir>:/workspace/notebooks -e JUPYTER_TOKEN=yourtoken quay.io/hammadrauf/jupyter-notebook
     ```

 Then open [http://localhost:8888](http://localhost:8888) in your browser and enter the token if prompted.
+Or start a *.ipynb jupyter notebook in VSCode.

 ## How to Use it with Copilot
 Although this video uses a different container (and VSCode extensions) for Jupyter, but the concepts, and usage idea is similar.